“But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness…”

 “For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls” (Hebrews 12:3).

 Most believers have a low boiling point.
 That means that most of us boil most of the time.
 To counteract this, the Holy Spirit produces longsuffering in us.

 God took an oath that every born-again person will be just like the Lord Jesus (Romans 8:29).
 He inaugurates this the moment we become Christians and keeps working on it until we meet Him face to face.
 The sin of short temperedness shortcuts this process.
-It is time to stop blaming others no matter if we believe that we are in the right.
+It is time to stop blaming others, no matter if we believe that we are right.
 The sooner we come to that position, the sooner we will get squared away with God.
 The fruit of the Spirit of longsuffering is available to us if we allow the Holy Spirit to control us.